 - Add the vanilla extract and mix well.

 - Add powdered sugar and beat again until smooth.
+Add in the heavy cream a tablespoon at a time as needed to make the frosting spreadable.

 - Sprinkle with pecans.